istio/istio.io/content/about/notes/1.1/index.md

   the proxy, improving startup time, resource consumption and control-plane scalability.
   For large deployments, we recommend adding a sidecar resource per namespace.

-- **Restrict Visibility of Networking Resources**.
-Added the new `exportTo` feature which allows service owners to control which namespaces can send traffic to their services.
+- **Restrict Visibility of Services**.
+Added the new `exportTo` feature which allows service owners to control which namespaces can reference their services.
 This feature is added to `ServiceEntry`, `VirtualService` and is also supported on a Kubernetes Service via the `networking.istio.io/exportTo` annotation.